Category Archives: Former Monarchies

 King Louis XV of France and Mariana Victoria in 1723; Credit – Wikipedia

 However, in 1725, when Mariana Victoria was seven-years-old, influenced by Prime Minister Louis Henri, Duke of Bourbon, it was decided to send Mariana Victoria back to Spain.
 The Duke of Bourbon wanted his sister to be King Louis XV’s bride so he would have more influence.
 This situation was made worse by what was occurring in Spain.
 In 1724, Mariana Victoria’s 17-year-old brother Luis I, King of Spain died from smallpox.
 He was married to Louise Élisabeth d’Orléans, daughter of Philippe II, Duke of Orléans (son of Louis XIV of France’s only sibling Philippe I, Duke of Orléans) and Françoise Marie de Bourbon (daughter of Louis XIV and his mistress Françoise-Athénaïs de Rochechouart, Marquise de Montespan).
-Because the marriage of Luis I, King of Spain, and Louise Élisabeth d’Orléans had not been consummated, Louise Élisabeth was to be sent back to France.
+Because the marriage of Luis I, King of Spain, and Louise Élisabeth d’Orléans had not been consummated, Louise Élisabeth was sent back to France.
 Mariana Victoria left Versailles on April 5, 1725, and traveled to the Spanish border where she and Louise Élisabeth were exchanged.
 Five months later, 15-year-old Louis XV, King of France married 22-year-old Marie Leszczyńska, daughter of Stanislaus I, the deposed King of Poland.

 Mariana Victoria’s husband José, Prince of Brazil (the future José I, King of Portugal) in 1729; Credit – Wikipedia